 Biotech and pharma companies are starting to implement augmented reality technologies at their manufacturing facilities, bringing forth a whole new world of possibilities.

-The Covid-19 pandemic has been a catalyst to embracing new ways of working.
+The Covid-19 pandemic has been a catalyst for embracing new ways of working.
 Travel restrictions and limited access to facilities have pushed the adoption of technologies that enhance remote work.
 This is the case of augmented reality (AR), which is starting a silent revolution on the pharmaceutical and biotech manufacturing floor.

 AR consists in overlaying digital content to your surroundings, adding diverse layers of information into your vision in the form of text, images, videos, or holograms.
 When it is well integrated, AR can become a really useful tool to visually enhance what you have in front of you.
 In pharma and biotech manufacturing, AR is transforming processes, quality monitoring, and training, letting employees virtually collaborate to maintain supply chains and connect with suppliers and partners.